Fox-ML-infrastructure/Fox-v1-infra/ALPACA_trading/config/README.md

 - Feature settings
 - Model settings

-**Purpose:** Provides defaults that can be overridden by other config files.
+Provides defaults that can be overridden by other config files.

 ### `models.yaml` - Model Registry Configuration
 Defines all available ML models: